Free-Computer-Science/.github/CONTRIBUTING.md

    * Once you have switched to the correct branch on GitHub, click the "Contribute" dropdown and then click the "Open pull request" button.

 2. **Read the PR template in its entirety before filling it out and submitting a PR**.
 Not filling out the template correctly will delay a PR getting merged.
    * If a checkbox is not required and is not applicable to your PR, do not complete it.
-For example, if you submit a PR to our main TOP repo that only involves making changes to documentation, you would not need to run any tests.
+For example, if you submit a PR to our main FCS repo that only involves making changes to documentation, you would not need to run any tests.
    * The title of the PR must follow the format described in the PR template.
    * If the PR is meant to close an open issue, you must link that issue in Step 1 of the PR template.
-This can be done either by replacing the `XXXXX` with the issue number, e.g. `Closes #2013`, or if the issue is in another TOP repo replacing the `#XXXXX` with the URL of the issue, e.g. `Closes https://github.com/TheOdinProject/curriculum/issues/XXXXX`.
+This can be done either by replacing the `XXXXX` with the issue number, e.g. `Closes #2013`, or if the issue is in another FCS repo replacing the `#XXXXX` with the URL of the issue, e.g. `Closes https://github.com/TheOdinProject/curriculum/issues/XXXXX`.
 This streamlines the issue closing process, as an issue that is linked to a PR will be closed when that PR gets merged.
    * If the PR is not part of an open issue, be sure to describe the reason(s) for the change(s) in more detail in Step 1 of the PR template, as well as outlining the changes made in the PR in Step 2.

 3. At this point a maintainer will either leave general comments, request changes, or approve and merge your PR.